LucasStrand/LucasStrand/README.md

 - ⚡ Fun fact **People nickname me Potter, bet you can't guess why (yes you can 👓)**

+- 💸 I may have student loans but at least I have no technical debt!

 <h3 align="left">Connect with me:</h3>
 <p align="left">